spine-tools/Spine-Toolbox/docs/source/case_study_a5.rst

 .. image:: img/case_study_a5_output.png
    :align: center

-To checkout the flow on the common electricity, go to *Object tree*, expand the ``unit`` object class, and select ``electricity_load``, as illustrated in the picture above.
+To checkout the flow on the electricity load (i.e., the total electricity production in the system), go to *Object tree*, expand the ``unit`` object class, and select ``electricity_load``, as illustrated in the picture above.
 Next, go to *Relationship parameter value* and double-click the first cell under `value`.
 The *Parameter value editor* will pop up.
 You should see something like this: